Why Learning Art Matters

 What Exactly Do You Learn When You Learn Art?

 For example, the art courses he designs for his students aims to make LAC a one-stop collective information and training studio and centre, a place that allows children to develop in a playful environment.
-With splash art, PlayCraft and other workshops and courses he provides, he and his team of art teachers guide both children and adults to learn a wide repertoire of techniques, using varied materials and medium, to kickstart and develop their own aesthetic learning journeys.
+With splash art, PlayCraft and other workshops and courses he provides for children to learn art, he and his team of art teachers guide both children and adults to learn a wide repertoire of techniques, using varied materials and medium, to kickstart and develop their own aesthetic learning journeys.

 According to Jennie Terman, of the US National Endowment for the Arts, “The Arts matter because they help us see the world from different perspectives.
 They give us empathy and help us understand people, places, periods of history and issues with which we may otherwise be unfamiliar.
 They comfort us in grief, and energise us in celebration.
 They are important because they can act as a catalyst for change…they can start a revolution!
 The arts ignite something in our brains that I can’t explain, but I know it’s essential for life.”

 According to Stanford University, the effects of engagement with the arts is well studied and documented.
 Research has shown that the arts have been proven to improve academic achievement – enhancing test scores, attitudes, social skills, critical and creative thinking.
 Stanford has also found that students who experience sustained involvement in the arts are overwhelmingly more likely as adults to found successful companies, publish important articles and patent new inventions.